 EXPLAINER-Why Iowa?
 How a little rural state picks presidential nominees

-Iowans do not use paper ballots, but instead hold meetings across the state to pick their choice for president.
-There are 12 Democrats running for their party's nomination to challenge Republican President Donald Trump in the November election.
+Iowans do not use paper ballots, but instead, hold meetings across the state to pick their choice for president.
+There are 11 Democrats running for their party's nomination to challenge Republican President Donald Trump in the November election.

 In each caucus, voters will divide themselves up and stand with others who are supporting the same candidate.
 If there are enough like-minded voters, then their candidate gets a delegate, referred to as being "viable."
 However, voters who pick a candidate who does not have enough support - often at least 15% of those attending the caucus - will be forced to make a second choice.